 Which are the best Star Alliance carriers for Australia-based travellers?

-Australia has not had a home grown Star Alliance carrier since the collapse of Ansett Australia in 2001, so unlike oneworld, does not have a carrier that directly allows for earning frequent flyer points on domestic flights.
+Australia has not had a local Star Alliance carrier since the collapse of Ansett Australia in 2001, so unlike oneworld which has Qantas, Star Alliance has a hole when it comes to the Australian domestic market.

 How to search for Star Alliance availability

 The KrisFlyer site allows you to search for and book Star Alliance partners such as ANA, THAI and Lufthansa as well as other partner award flights on the KrisFlyer website.
-However, the MileagePlus site is easier to use, but does not show any award seats for Singapore Airlines, only those of other Star Alliance carriers.
+Others may find the MileagePlus site easier to use.

 Star Alliance is by far the largest global alliance of the three, and it is hard to see any pitfalls in joining at least one Star Alliance program.
 Given the large choice of airlines, it can be a bit overwhelming when trying to decide which one (or more) to choose.

-Ultimately, the decision will rest on many factors, including where you travels predominantly take you, and which Star Alliance carrier best serves that destination.
+Ultimately, the decision will rest on many factors, including where your travels take you, and which Star Alliance carrier best serves that destination.